 - Speech by the Teacher – outlining the development itself, showing the location and the features of the centre itself

 - Children ask questions to the construction manager (i.e. the teacher)

 - Children discuss opinions and (in groups) write a short speech outlining their feelings

 - Each group shares their speech with the rest of the class

 - Final vote – the results of this vote will decide whether the shopping centre will or will not be built!

 This activity would be a good opportunity for assessing Speaking and Listening.
-Although you would not be able to do this during the lesson (because you have to take such an active role), you could tape-record or video-record the lesson, and assess the children afterwards.
+Although you would not be able to do this during the lesson (because you have to take such an active role), you could record the lesson, and assess the children afterwards.